Jordan de Souza

 Toronto Star, Adrianne Pieczonka

-A highly sought-after collaborator by orchestras and singers, Mr. de Souza also has worked with leading international opera directors including Stefan Herheim (Les contes d’Hoffmann), Robert Carsen (Dialogues des Carmélites), Claus Guth (Le nozze di Figaro), John Caird (La bohème), Kirill Serebrennikov (Il barbiere di Siviglia), Tim Albery (M’dea Undone), Olivier Tambosi (Amleto), Kasper Holten (Carmen), and Morris Panych (The Overcoat).
-On the concert stage, he has given performances of Verdi’s Requiem with the Ottawa Symphony at the National Arts Centre, Mozart’s Requiem and Great Mass in C-minor, Fauré’s Requiem, and Bach’s Magnificat with the Montreal Symphony Orchestra Players’ Association, and Handel’s Messiah with Symphony Nova Scotia.
+A highly sought-after collaborator by orchestras and singers, Mr. de Souza has worked with leading international opera directors including Stefan Herheim (Les contes d’Hoffmann), Robert Carsen (Dialogues des Carmélites), Claus Guth (Le nozze di Figaro), John Caird (La bohème), Kirill Serebrennikov (Il barbiere di Siviglia), Tim Albery (M’dea Undone), Olivier Tambosi (Amleto), and Morris Panych (The Overcoat).
+On the concert stage, he has given performances of Verdi’s Requiem with the Ottawa Symphony at the National Arts Centre, Mozart’s Requiem and “Great” Mass in c-minor, Fauré’s Requiem, and Bach’s Magnificat with the Montreal Symphony Orchestra Players’ Association, and Handel’s Messiah with Symphony Nova Scotia and Ensemble Caprice.

 Bill Palant, Étude Arts